-In many management text books the three most talked about management styles are democratic, autocratic and consultative.
-Selecting the correct management style may lead to greater motivation and productivity from your staff.
+In management text books the three most talked about management styles are democratic, autocratic and consultative.
+Selecting the correct management style will often lead to greater motivation and productivity from your staff.
 However, it is not as easy as just 'picking' a style.
 Managers personalities and characteristics will influence the type of style adopted.
 For example a timid manager will find an autocratic management style difficult to adopt.

 Democratic Management Style